-An example of this is that we maintain a school archive of photos and significant school events for historical purposes.
+An example of this is that we maintain a school archive of photos and significant Hartington C of E Primary events for historical purposes.

-11.2.2 We process criminal offence data under Article 10 of the GDPR.
+2.2 We process criminal offence data under Article 10 of the GDPR.

 Examples of our processing of criminal offence data include pre-employment checks and declarations by an employee in line with contractual obligations or being informed about a parent's criminal convictions where that may affect the safeguarding or wellbeing of relevant pupils.